 1. Explore another neighborhood

 Washington, DC, isn't known for its neighborhoods in the way that, say, New York or San Francisco is.
-But, just like those other cities, DC does, indeed, have a lot of cool neighborhoods that are worth exploring.
+But DC does still have a lot of cool neighborhoods that are worth exploring.
 My favorites (so far; I haven't even been to half of them yet!) include:

 Georgetown is a historic neighborhood located on the banks of the Potomac River.
 It's so historical, in fact, that it predates Washington, DC, itself, having been founding in 1751 in what was then Maryland.
 This means you'll find lots of beautiful old buildings, leafy streets, and even an old canal (the Chesapeake and Ohio Canal) in Georgetown.